(gst.gov.in) GST Bill 2016-17 in Hindi / Eng PDF | GST Meaning, effects, implementations and Rates

 The central government of India has proposed to pass another type of indirect taxes on the manufactured, sale and consumed products in 2014.
 However this value added tax namely Goods and Services Tax Bill could not be passed in the mentioned year due to the rift between state and central regarding the bill.
 At that point of time Congress party along with the several state governments had denied accepting the GST bill as they have shown a lot of loopholes in the bill.
-In August 2016, finally after couple of years the states, even the Congress party had given a nod to the bill and it gets passed in 3rd August, Wednesday 2016 in Rajya Sabha.
+In August 2016, finally after couple of years the states, even the Congress party had given a nod to the bill and it gets passed.

 What is GST Bill | GST Meaning

 Goods and Services Tax Bill is, as mentioned, a type of indirect tax levied on the manufacturing, sales and consumption of any goods and services across India.
 In India, several state taxes are levied in these three mentioned processes.
 After GST, there will be only one time tax that will be levied on the goods and services consumed within the boundary of the nation.
 Central government calls it ‘One nation one tax’ as after passing of the bill suppliers will have to bear onetime indirect tax for their business.

 Goods and Services Tax is needed for the reforms of the Indirect tax system in India.
 As mentioned in the previous paragraph that India does have several taxes in different stages of production and consumption.
 But under GST there will be one rate of tax that will be borne by the consumer.
 Considering the consumer’s point of view they will have to pay a much lower rate of taxes than earlier times when it was 25-30%.

 On the other if the supplier is purchasing the goods and services for general commercial purpose then he / she can claim the tax credit as well.
 This tax will be an integration of the central as well as state taxes and will become one single tax for one nation.